19zhangt/scGEAR/README.md

 ## Getting help 📬

-If you encounter a bug or have a feature request, please open an [Issues](https://github.com/lilab-bioinfo/SERA/issues).
+To report a bug or request a feature, please [open an Issue](https://github.com/lilab-bioinfo/SERA/issues).

-If you would like to discuss questions related to single-cell analysis, you can open a [Discussions](https://github.com/lilab-bioinfo/SERA/discussions).
+For general discussions about single-cell analysis, please [start a Discussion](https://github.com/lilab-bioinfo/SERA/discussions).

 ## Release Notes​​ 🎉

-v1.0.0 (2025-04-21): Initial release with analysis pipeline
+v1.0.0 (2025-04-21): Initial release with support for gene expression, APA, and RNA editing analysis.

 ---